We are interested in getting some solar kits but not sure where to start? Could you recommend what we would need?

-The Advanced Solar Car kit will not produce flashing performance as it was really intended to demonstrate solar panel and motor performance variations under differing Sun conditions and panel wiring configurations i.e. changing between series and parallel.
+The ADVANCED SOLAR CAR kit (Code: SOLDV) is intended to demonstrate solar panel and motor performance variations under differing Sun conditions and panel wiring configurations i.e. changing between series and parallel.
 Then, when using the Electronic Panel Controller, the value of matching the solar panel output to the load is clearly demonstrated by the performance increase.

 Unfortunately, just changing the motor will not improve performance as the limiting factor is the panel power.
 The panel only puts out 1.2 watts in full Sun.

 If you wish you can put together an upgraded version of this car using an MOT30 motor and two No. 4 panels (2.0 volt 0.8 amps at full sun) with these panels connected in parallel you could expect the car to start running at about 15% Sun and for faster running with the panels in series the car should start running at just over 30% Sun.
 Obviously, you need a larger chassis to mount these larger panels and they do not have sufficient voltage to run the electronics unit which requires > 6 volts.
 It is also still necessary to keep weight low as these panels together in full Sun still only produce fractionally over 3 watts in full Sun.

 Note: this is effectively our Intro Solar Car kit (although that doesn't have an electronics kit).

 How do I decide what gear ratio to use for my model car?

 The gear ratio depends on your car's wheel diameter and the solar panels power as well as other factors.
 Please check the Victorian Solar Association’s website for a simulator (Design guide, Appendix B: Car energy use).